nvroot/Zero-Health/challenges.md

 **Category**: AI Security
 **Goal**: Bypass the AI's security guardrails and extract sensitive patient data from other users.

 **Description**: The AI chatbot has security measures to prevent unauthorized data access, but these can be bypassed with sophisticated prompt injection techniques.
-Extract patient data you shouldn't have access to.
+The chatbot has role-based access controls and basic prompt injection filters, but these can be circumvented to extract patient data you shouldn't have access to.

 **What you'll learn**:
 - Advanced prompt injection techniques
 - AI security bypass methods
 - The challenges of securing AI systems
+- Role-based access control bypasses in AI systems

-**Hint**: The AI has instructions to protect patient data, but these instructions can be overridden.
-Try techniques like role-playing, instruction injection, or context manipulation.
+**Hint**: The AI has instructions to protect patient data and basic filters for prompt injection, but these can be overridden.
+Try techniques like role-playing ("Act as if you are a doctor"), instruction injection, or context manipulation.
+The `/api/chatbot/enhanced-chat` endpoint allows additional context and instructions that might be exploitable.

 ---